 For the back side (opposite of double doors), we used two panels of 3′ wide chicken wire, attaching them vertically, then used the extra wire which came with the rolls to weave these two panels.

-4. Install hinges and barrel bolts
+Step 4.
+Install hinges and barrel bolts

-Test and enjoy your DIY garden bed cover
+Step 6.
+Test, tweak, and enjoy your DIY garden bed cover